statisticsnorway/react-reference-app/README.md

 When creating a React application you need the following installed:
 * JavaScript runtime [Node.js](https://nodejs.org/en/) (Use Current version)
 * Dependency manager [Yarn](https://yarnpkg.com/en/) (Use Stable version)

-Use `yarn create react-app my-app` when creating new applications (almost everything is then setup for you).
-Replace `my-app` with the name of your application.

 * Use [standardJS](https://standardjs.com/) for code formatting ([find your text editor plugin](https://standardjs.com/#are-there-text-editor-plugins))

+Use `yarn create react-app [my-app]` when creating new applications (almost everything is then setup for you).
+Replace `[my-app]` with the name of your application.
+If you want a more complete and preconfigured project setup for you there is the possibility to use cra-templates:
+* For React application go to https://github.com/statisticsnorway/cra-template-dapla-react-app
+* For JavaScript library go to https://github.com/statisticsnorway/cra-template-dapla-js-lib

 ### Preferred dependencies (tips)
 * When working with JavaScript date objects, use [date-fns](https://date-fns.org/)